Yaoi hole: Analysis

 The yaoi hole phenomenon can be understood in some regards as simply reflecting the lack of understanding about male anatomy and anal sex possessed by the (mostly female and heterosexual) writers of early yaoi.
 Alternately, yaoi holes can be understood as an intentional exaggeration reflecting a desire for fantasy over realism in pornographic fiction narratives, with parallels to the depiction of women with exaggerated or unnatural anatomy in male-oriented erotic manga.

 In 2003, a copypasta of a tree chart detailing various nested factions of belief in yaoi holes was posted on the textboard 2channel, which was included in the 2015 book Otoko no Karada wa Kimochi Ii (オトコのカラダはキモチいい), co-written by Hitoshi Nimura, Kaneda, and Iku Okada.
-According to a survey conducted among the roughly one hundred attendees at the 2014 event "Let's talk about the future of the yaoi hole", the largest faction was "yaoi holes do not not exist, it is an anus" at 33%, followed by "I don't care about yaoi holes, yaoi is a fantasy" at 27%, and "yaoi holes do exist, the anus becomes a yaoi hole during sex" third at 18%.
+According to a survey conducted among the roughly one hundred attendees at the 2014 event "Let's talk about the future of the yaoi hole", the largest faction was "yaoi holes do not exist, it is an anus" at 33%, followed by "I don't care about yaoi holes, yaoi is a fantasy" at 27%, and "yaoi holes do exist, the anus becomes a yaoi hole during sex" third at 18%.